-On March 5, 2012, the Board of Directors approved a Dividend Reinvestment Plan ("DRIP") effective beginning with dividends in respect of Shareholders of record on April 5, 2012.
+On March 5, 2012, the Board approved a dividend reinvestment plan (the "DRIP") effective beginning with dividends in respect of Shareholders of record on April 5, 2012.
 The DRIP enables registered holders of Common Shares of the Company who are eligible for the DRIP to reinvest their cash dividends paid on the Common Shares to purchase additional Common Shares.
 No commissions, service charges or brokerage fees are payable by participants under the DRIP.
 The Common Shares acquired under the DRIP will, at the discretion of the Company, either be purchased on the Canadian open market including through the facilities of the Toronto Stock Exchange or issued by the Company from treasury.